TL;DR

 What Real Agentic Products Look Like in Production

-Devin (Cognition AI) is merging PRs at Goldman Sachs, Santander, and Nubank.
-67% PR merge rate.
+Devin (Cognition AI) is merging PRs at Goldman Sachs, Santander, and Nubank at a 67% merge rate.
 Nubank used it to migrate an 8-year-old multi-million line monolith: 12x efficiency gain, 20x cost savings.
-Not a chatbot.
-An autonomous engineer.
+That's an autonomous engineer, not a chatbot that writes code for you to copy.

 Cursor crossed $500M ARR and 1M+ users building an entire business on agentic code editing.
 Replit raised $400M at a $9B valuation to build "Agent 4," which turns visual designs into working code.